ArchanaRaghu512/Araghu8086/data-set/YouTubeSpamCollection/README.md

 # Questions

- * which artist has had the most collection of spam ?
+ * Which artist has had the most collection of spam ?
  * What are the ten most viewed videos ?
  * What class do these comments belong to ?